VoxeLibre/VoxeLibre/README_locale/README.zh_TW.md

 In the mods you might find in the read-me or license text files a different license.
 This counts as dual-licensing.
-You can choose which license applies to you: Either the license of MineClone 2 (GNU GPLv3) or the mod's license.
+You can choose which license applies to you: Either the license of VoxeLibre (GNU GPLv3) or the mod's license.

-MineClone 2 is a direct continuation of the discontinued MineClone project by davedevils.
+VoxeLibre is a direct continuation of the discontinued MineClone project by davedevils.

 Mod credits:
 See `README.txt` or `README.md` in each mod directory for information about other authors.
-For mods that do not have such a file, the license is the source code license of MineClone 2 and the author is Wuzzy.
+For mods that do not have such a file, the license is the source code license of VoxeLibre and the author is Wuzzy.
 ```

 ### License of media (textures and sounds)